-- 1. Acquire knowledge and technical expertise in art and design media to demonstrate creativity, aesthetic sensitivity and critical artistic judgment. - 2.
-Develop an openness to respond to and interact with new and diverse people and ideas. - 3.
-Explore the relationship of artistic and cultural heritages in order to understand oneself, the past and contemporary society. - 4.
-Develop and demonstrate critical seeing, writing, speaking and thinking skills through a study of the visual arts. - Extend artistic involvement beyond studio and classroom exercises to juried exhibitions, volunteer work, commissions, internships, independent study and/or travel. - 6.
-Prepare for lifelong involvement in the fine and applied arts: studio practice, graduate study, classroom teaching, museum and gallery work, graphic design and related careers.
+- 1. Acquire knowledge and technical expertise in studio art media to demonstrate creativity, aesthetic sensitivity and critical artistic judgment. - Develop an openness to respond to and interact with new and diverse people and ideas. - Explore the relationship of artistic and cultural heritages in order to understand oneself, the past and contemporary society. - 4.
+Develop and demonstrate critical seeing, writing, speaking and thinking skills through a study of the visual arts. - Extend artistic involvement beyond studio and classroom exercises to juried exhibitions, volunteer work, commissions, internships, independent study and/or travel. - Prepare for life-long involvement in the fine and applied arts: studio practice, graduate study, classroom teaching, museum and gallery work, graphic design and related careers.